 Heart disease, a common cause of death in North Carolina, is caused by the narrowing of blood vessels to the heart, a condition linked with high blood pressure and cholesterol.
 Heart disease can be treated by improving diet, exercise, and understanding your risk factors.
+For financial assistance with managing your condition, see our page on Free & Discounted Services.

 - Heart Diseases (MedlinePlus)